DirectMyFile/ace.dart/README.md

 ## Note to Contributors

 This project is not a toy, as I am using this in an application which I plan to publish.
-I am very open to contributors, but be forewarned that I will provide a lot of constructive criticism and that I expect lots of unit tests.
+I am very open to contributions, but be forewarned that I will provide a lot of constructive criticism and that I expect lots of unit tests.
 I have no interest in building a framework or integrating unnecessary dependencies.